Scalp massage for healthy hair

 Get healthy hair with a scalp massage

-Who doesn't love a delicious scalp massage?
+Who doesn't love a nice scalp massage?
 It's great for you, but really for your hair too!
 If you've ever tried a deep scalp massage, you know there's hardly any better!
+Regular massages can also help reduce scalp tension, combat dryness, and even improve the effectiveness of hair treatments by enhancing product absorption.

 Why is scalp massage good?